turbot/guardrails-docs/docs/getting-started/getting-started-azure/review-subscription-wide/index.md

 <p><img alt="new-in-alarm" src="/images/docs/guardrails/getting-started/getting-started-azure/review-subscription-wide/storage-accounts-in-alarm.png"/></p>

 The new storage accounts are in the `Alarm` state because, as with the first one, you downgraded TLS to 1.0.
-The current policy requires all storage accounts to have a minumum version of 1.2.
+The current policy requires all storage accounts to have a minimum version of 1.2.

 ## Step 5: Review